Go Back

 Ingredients

-• 1 gallon whole milk at room temperature (get the best quality you can; organic milk is best)
+• 1 gallon whole milk at room temperature (use the best quality you can; organic milk is ideal)

 Method